jaylenberrien/wordle-project/README.md

 Next updates:

 - Reworking the styling of the page to look more appealing
+- Adding animations
+- Matching the keyboard changes to the game board
 - Making styling changes so the site is more mobile-friendly
 - Cleaning up and reorganizing code to make it easier to read and follow

+Known Bugs:

+- Lose and win conditions arent functioning correctly
+- You can type after you win